Vaishnavi-1525/DSA-Java/Linked List/README.md

 - Traversal is possible only in one direction (forward)

+- Last node points to null

+- Uses less memory than doubly linked list

-- Used in stacks, queues, and hash chains
+- Used in stacks, queues, hash chaining

 2. [Doubly Linked List](DoublyLinkedList.java)